What is the role of Java Full Stack Developer?

 Phase 11: Soft Skills and Collaboration

-Developing soft skills is as important as technical knowledge for java full stack road map.
+Developing soft skills is as significant as technical knowledge for Java full stack road map.
 Learn to embrace Agile methodologies for iterative development, and work on communication skills to collaborate effectively with teams.
-These skills will improve your ability to work in professional environments and contribute to project success.
+These skills will enhance your skills and to work in professional environments and contribute to project success.

 Conclusion